coltmcnealy-lh/old-original-java-little-horse/docs/PROGRAMMING_MODEL.md

 The core workflow engine manages the scheduling of `TaskRun`'s according to a `WFSpec` (we'll get to that in a minute).
 How does the scheduling of a `TaskRun` work?

 * Every `Node` of type `TASK` has a reference to a `TaskDef`, or Task Definition.
-* Every `TaskDef` refers to a `TaskQueue` object, which is uniquely identified by its `name` field.
-(The `TaskDef` also has an optional `taskType` parameter, which may be used by workflow worker clients.)
+  * Every `TaskDef`  is uniquely identified by its `name` field, and has an associated Kafka topic with the same name.
-* When a `TaskRun` is to be scheduled, LittleHorse pushes a `TaskScheduleRequest` to the appropriate `TaskQueue`.
+* When a `TaskRun` is to be scheduled, LittleHorse pushes a `TaskScheduleRequest` to the appropriate Kafka Topic..
 The event contains information about any variables needed to run the task, the `taskType`, correlated `WFRun` and `WFSpec` info, and other potentially useful metadata.
-* A Task Worker reads the `TaskScheduleRequest` from the `TaskQueue` and commits the offset (and optionally sends a `TaskStartedEvent` marking the `TaskRun` as started).
+* A Task Worker reads the `TaskScheduleRequest` from the `TaskDef`'s Kafka Topic and commits the offset (and optionally sends a `TaskStartedEvent` marking the `TaskRun` as started).
 When the task is completed, the Task Worker notifies LittleHorse via a `TaskRunEndedEvent`.

 A `TaskRun` may be in any of the following states:
 * `SCHEDULED`